How Strong Is Paracord Really?

 • European Standard 1891

-For example, NFPA has a minimum breaking strength of 4,500lbs and maximum working load of 300lbs for a one-person rope.
-OSHA requires at least 5,000lbs of strength for most safety lines.
-If you want a rescue rope, look for one which is certified by one of these groups.
+For example, NFPA has a minimum breaking strength of 4,500 lbs and a maximum working load of 300 lbs for a one-person rope.
+OSHA requires at least 5,000 lbs of strength for most safety lines.
+If you want a rescue rope, look for one certified by one of these groups.

 The bottom line?
-Paracord has many uses – but climbing or pulling people to safety aren’t among them.
-If you need rope for rescue, then get rope which meets the minimum safety standards.
+Paracord has many uses – but climbing or pulling people to safety isn’t among them.
+If you need a rope for rescue, then get rope that meets the minimum safety standards.

 Learn More